Introduction to Data Formatting in Excel

 Again we are assuming the same data.
 Now we want to present this data in pictorial format.

 - Select whole data and go to the Insert menu.
-Click on Column Chart, Select Stacked Column under 2-D Column Chart.
+Click on Column Chart, and Select Stacked Column under 2-D Column Chart.

 Benefits of Data Formatting in Excel: